chem454/chem454.github.io/docs/lab-1/lab-1-procedure.md

    <div class = "tip">It doesn't matter if you make these concentrations exactly.
 What matters is that you're in the right ballpark and know your concentrations exactly.</div>

 1. Create a quality control sample from a separate stock solution.
 Make it a concentration that falls near the middle of your standard concentrations.
-Use a 25 mL volumetric flask.
+Use a 25-mL volumetric flask.

     <div class = "tip">When creating your QC, make sure you use stock solution from a different lot and preferably a different manufacturer.
 This helps check for contamination in the chemicals received from the supplier.
 You should also do your QC calculations entirely from scratch so that you check your math with the QC.</div>

-## Prepare Your Samples

-1. There is no sample preparation -- place samples in your cuvette undiluted.

-## Acquire Data
+## Set Instrument Parameters

 *You will need [Vernier Spectral Analysis](https://www.vernier.com/product/spectral-analysis/) (free) installed on your computer for these steps.*